How to Use Sales Analytics Tools to Make Smarter Business Decisions

 Source: Pexels

 Advanced analytics does not matter unless somebody comprehends it.
-Create dashboards that are self-explanatory and specific to a particular role; what a sales rep requires to view is not what a VP requires to see.
+Create dashboards that are self-explanatory and role-specific; what a sales rep needs to see is not what a VP needs to see.

-Highlight trends with principles such as visual aids like bar graphs, funnel graphs, and scorecards.
-And do not only demonstrate data, but tell what it means and what should be carried out next.
+Highlight trends using visual aids such as bar graphs, funnel graphs, and scorecards.
+Do not only present data; also explain what it means and what should be done next.
 Train specific personnel to read and utilize insights, not read reports.

 Frequently Asked Questions (FAQ)